roman-milk/roman-milk.github.io/the-next-one.md

  "That's because Sarah was with us and your breakup was too fresh.
 Come on baby; do me this little favor, please?"

  "I'll see" I said as I broke away from and went back to the party.
 I danced a couple of more times with Allison and then I asked her to excuse me while I took care of a duty dance.
-Report_Story #3